tweinfeld/generic-bus-demo/readme.md

 This is a sample project demonstrating a method to collect events from different sources, and process them in a centric fashion.

 _This example employs a "Function Reactive Programming" library named "[Kefir](https://rpominov.github.io/kefir/)".
-Notice that Kefir (or any other alternative FRP lib) reflects an implementation choice rather than a substaincial architecture decision.
+Notice that Kefir (or any other alternative FRP lib) reflects an implementation choice rather than a substantial architecture decision.
 All units' interfaces are library-agnostic._

 This project supports two different source types: